ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 }
 ```

-In order to fix this, we need to chain together multiple critical sections into a single atomic operation.
+In larger systems this can even result in flawed logic taking place, since choices may be made against inconsistent system states.
+The issue is that a single operation requires multiple independent locks, and they're not grouped in any way into an atomic operation.

 ### Composing Critical Sections